 The peer mentor program is a five-week program that runs from week one to week five during each Trimester/Semester 1.

-A Peer Mentor is an experienced student within the Faculty of Health who helps new students navigate Deakin University resources and transition into University life.
-Why not become a role model to new students while gaining communication skills and relevant experience for future employability?
+A peer mentor is an experienced student within the Faculty of Health who helps new students navigate Deakin resources and the transition into university life.
+Why not become a role model to new students, while gaining communication skills and relevant experience for future employability?

 - Gain real-world experience planning and facilitating mentoring sessions.

 - Become a role model to new students and make a positive impact on their experience.

 - Expand your network of contacts and friends within the University.

 - Develop your interpersonal and active listening skills.